 27He answered them, "I told you already, and you didn't listen.
 Why do you want to hear it again?
 Do you want to become his disciples too?"

-28And they ridiculed him and said, "You are the disciple of that one.
+28They ridiculed him, and said, "You are the disciple of that one.
 We are disciples of Moses.
 29We know for sure that God has spoken to Moses; but this fellow, we don't know where he comes from."

 30The man answered and said to them, "Well, there certainly is something strange in this, that you don't know where he comes from, and he opened my eyes.
 31We know that God does not hear the sinful.
 But if someone is God-fearing, and practicing his will, this kind he hears.
 32Since time began, reports have not been heard that someone opened the eyes of one born blind.
-33If this man were not from God, he would not have been able to do anything."
+33If this man were not from God, no way could he have done this thing."

 34They answered and said to him, "You were born totally in sin, and you are teaching us?"
 Then they threw him out.